tdooner/rails-marathon-weekend/README.md

 #### ...Enter Consul

 Consul is a relatively new technology made by the Hashicorp folks to be a Swiss Army Knife of service discovery.
-Sporting both a DNS and HTTP API, Consul keeps your service definitions in-sync using a agent process which performs health checks and shares results with other agents via a intra-datacenter gossip protocol.
+Consul stores service definitions, health chechks them, and keeps them in-sync using an agent process which performs health checks and shares results with other agents via a intra-datacenter gossip protocol.
+And, conveniently, Consul has an HTTP and DNS API for manipulating or querying the current cluster state.

 This seems ripe for our use case.
 It is easy to add new services (`PUT /v1/agent/service/register`) and manage them once they are added.
 This means we can write a [relatively simple daemon](https://github.com/tdooner/tom-mesos/blob/master/ruby-configure-consul/app.rb) that updates Consul whenever the Marathon state changes.
 (This script receives Marathon's event subscriber HTTP callbacks.)